 Here are some tips I've learned during that time.

-VR tip #1: Now you can try VR for less than ever.
+VR tip #1: Now you can try VR for free.

-Basic VR is built into Windows 7, so you can try it on a new PC for free.
+Basic VR is built into Windows 7 and 8, so you can try it on a new PC for free.

-VR tip #2: But be ready for pay for best results.
+VR tip #2: Consider paying for best results.